cmasio/create-a-token/README.md

 function burn(address _address, uint _value) public
 _address: The address from which the tokens will be burned.
 _value: The number of tokens to burn.

-Executing program
-to run this code you can use Remix, an online Solidity IDE.
-This is the link of my code

 License